mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - LVM (Logical Volume Management) Related Items.md

     Volume group "test_group" successfully created

+And if you run `pvscan` again:

+    sudo pvscan

-And if you run `pvscan` again the output should be something like this:
+The output should be something like this:

     PV /dev/sdb    VG test_group   lvm2 [8.00 GiB / 8.00 GiB free]
     PV /dev/sda5   VG sandbox-vg   lvm2 [31.76 GiB / 0    free]